Thank you for agreeing to be a Waterloo graduate studies applicant's referee.

-Strong reference letters are key to successful applications for admissions, scholarships and awards.
+Strong references are key to successful applications for admissions, scholarships and awards.
 Here are a few tips for you.

 - Make the time for the students you mentor to assist them with their full application packages, including selection of additional referees.